zuozhenggh/learning-library/data-management-library/goldengate/bigdata-new/mysql-to-kafka-via-ggma/mysql-to-kafka-via-ggma.md

 ![](./images/3.png" ")

-2. Once Deployment completed.
+2. Once Deployment is completed.
 Select **Q** to quit the labmenu  and start the mananger

 To quit the Lab Menu:
 ```